keunlee/k8s-operators-over-ez/docs/01/01-introduction.md

 This guide serves all but one purpose:

 **To help assist people like you understand what Kubernetes Operators are and how to write them**

+## The Problem

+To better understand the "What" and the "How" about Kubernetes Operators, we need to understand the problem(s) that motivated the need for Kubenertes Operators.

+Kubernetes is notorious in it's ability to integrate and facilitate declarative configuration and automation.
+This was out-of-the-box manageable for most stateless applications.

+However, for stateful applications this was a bit problematic.
+How do you manage and persist the state of your application and it's dependencies?
+How do you keep the rest of your application going when you add/remove depedencies?
+Of course, much of this management was done manually and/or required additional personnel resources to help manage (i.e. DevOps) and in general, required more of your attention.

+Much of these types of problems, equated to the ultimate question at hand:

+**How do you effectively automate Stateful Applications on Kubernetes?**

+That answer came in the form of what we call an Operator.

 ## What's an Operator?